-The creation of Inverness Creative Academy is happening in two phases.
-Phase 1 was completed in November 2018 – this phase brought the 1913 Arts and Science extension back into use as 30 studio spaces for artists and makers.
-The first tenants moved into their studios in December 2018. and this part of the project was formally opened by Provost Helen Carmichael on the 28th March 2019.
-Phase 2 is almost complete and will be open soon and will restore the original 1895 Academy building, one of the finest listed buildings in Inverness, completing the ‘creative industries’ wing of the project and restoring the grand assembly hall into an inspiring public space.
-This stage will complete our vision to deliver a vibrant creative destination to serve the whole of the Highlands.
+The creation of Inverness Creative Academy was conducted in two phases.
+Phase 1 was completed in November 2018 and brought the 1913 Arts and Science extension back into use as 30 studio spaces for artists and makers.
+The first tenants moved into their studios in December 2018, and this part of the project was formally opened by Provost Helen Carmichael on the 28th March 2019.

-Inverness Creative Academy is breathing new life into the former Inverness Royal Academy buildings in Inverness.
-Throughout the project, we have been exploring the history behind these incredible buildings, and have discovered a few artefacts along the way.
+Inverness Creative Academy has brought new life to the former Inverness Royal Academy Midmills buildings.
+Throughout the project, Wasps has been exploring the history behind these incredible buildings, and have discovered a few artefacts along the way.
 Read, watch and listen to find out more:

 Wasps’ revenue covers our core costs and enables us to provide artists and makers with workspaces at rents which they can afford.
-However, we are dependent on funding and donations to enable all of our capital developments in the first instance.
-Donations to Inverness Creative Academy will help us to complete Phase 2, support creative talent in the Highlands and invest in the future of Inverness’ built heritage and creative economy.
+However, as a charity Wasps is dependent on funding and donations to enable all of its capital developments in the first instance.
+Donations to Inverness Creative Academy have been vital to the completion of Phase 2, support creative talent in The Highlands and invest in the future of Inverness’ built heritage and creative economy.

 If you would like to find out more about supporting the transformation of Midmills, please contact Claire English, Wasps Funding and Partnerships Manager on 0141 553 5890 or email firstname.lastname@example.org.

 There are a number of options to acknowledge your support within the development.
-You can also donate securely with PayPal Giving Fund using the button below:
+You can donate securely with PayPal Giving Fund using the button below:

 We would like to say a huge thank you to all the supporters of Inverness Creative Academy so far: